maryletteroa/freecodecamp/readme.md

 ## About

-Repository of solutions to [FreeCodeCamp](www.freecodecamp.org) exercises
+Contains my solutions to [FreeCodeCamp](www.freecodecamp.org) exercises

 ## Alternative links

-Can also be found in Replit:
+These can also be found in my Replit account:

 - Scientific Computing with Python
   - [Arithmetic Formatter](https://replit.com/@maryletteroa/arithmetic-formatter)